Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

 The topological properties of the chiral SO(4) DW state might probably be nontrivial with nonzero Chern number.
 As this state is related to the chiral SDW state through a unitary transformation, the two states share the same topological properties.
 The chiral SDW states with three degenerate wave vectors have been studied previously in other circumstances\cite{TaoLi,Martin,Kato,Ying}, which suggests that when an SDW gap opens at the Fermi level, this state has a nontrivial topological Chern number and is thus an interaction-driven spontaneous quantum anomalous Hall (QAH) insulator \cite{xidai121, xidai122, ZhangTwist}.
 Therefore, the chiral SO(4) DW state obtained here might also be a spontaneous QAH insulator, as long as the single-particle gap caused by the DW order opens at the Fermi level.
 Experimentally, the half-filled MA-TBG is indeed a correlated insulator \cite{caoyuan2}, which thus might probably be a QAH insulator.
-In our model, the band structure reconstructed in the chiral SO(4) DW state is not insulating at half-filling.
-However, such effect as the interaction-driven band renormalization \cite{Kuroki2018} can modify the band structure, which might probably drive the system into an insulator in the chiral SO(4) DW state, which can be studied in future works.